Christian Aid: Fundraising

-Criticism
+Development activities

+The charity supports social and economic development activities in a number of countries, often undertaken in conjunction with a local partner.

+Major projects which have been supported include reconstruction after various wars in Vietnam, Laos and Cambodia and aid provision offered after the overthrow of dictators Idi Amin in Uganda, Somoza family in Nicaragua, and Pol Pot in Cambodia.
+Yanomami Indians in Brazil were also supported, in a commitment to marginalized peoples.

+Campaigns

+Christian Aid is currently (2026) campaigning for debt reduction in Kenya and elsewhere, calling on the UK government to take legislative action for debt justice.

-The development economist Paul Collier in his book The Bottom Billion suggests that Christian Aid "deeply misinformed" the UK electorate in 2004 and 2005 with a campaign against reducing trade barriers in Africa.
-He says the campaign was based on a "deeply misleading" study conducted by an economist without the requisite expertise and whose purported review "by a panel of academic experts" was by two people whom the economist had himself chosen and who were also "not noted for their expertise on international trade".
+Following an earlier campaign against reducing trade barriers in Africa, the development economist Paul Collier suggested in his book The Bottom Billion that Christian Aid had "deeply misinformed" the UK electorate in its 2004-2005 campaign.
+He said that the campaign was based on a "deeply misleading" study conducted by an economist without the requisite expertise and whose purported review "by a panel of academic experts" was undertaken by two people whom the economist had himself chosen and who were also "not noted for their expertise on international trade".
 He quotes an unnamed official at the British Department of Trade and Industry as saying "they know it's bad, but it sells the T-shirts".

+Criticisms

+Executive pay

 Several of the Britain's leading foreign aid charities, including Christian Aid, British Red Cross, Save the Children, and Oxfam, have been criticized for paying what some alleged to be excessive salaries to some of their managers.
 In 2013, Christian Aid's CEO was paid £126,206 and four other staff members were paid between £80,000 and £90,000.
 Christian Aid's response to this was: "We want to reassure you that we make every effort to avoid paying higher salaries than are necessary.
 We pay our staff salaries the same as, or below, the median of other church-based and/or international development agencies."